• Home

 Whey protein products have also been found to promote inflammation and joint pain due to the gluten and casein found in them.

-Casein leads to production of uric acid in the body, which can lead to pain and inflammation.
+Casein leads to the production of uric acid in the body, which can lead to pain and inflammation.
 Joint pain due to uric acid, known as gout, can be severe and can do lasting damage to the joints.

-Always choose healthy sources of lean protein such as seeds, beans and nuts rather than whey protein supplements.
+Always choose healthy sources of lean protein such as seeds, beans, and nuts rather than whey protein supplements.

 8. Refined Salt